aleszu/textanalysis-shiny/README.md

 We consider the possibilities enabled by our applications by looking at two use cases.
 Our first use case with a prototype Shiny app involves looking at a corpus of texts or headlines such as the public speeches of a politician or coverage of a news topic to understand rhetorical patterns, popular formulations and sentiment (See Figure 1).
 Techniques such as descriptive statistics, sentiment analysis and n-gram analysis are employed.
 Our second use case with a prototype Shiny app involves discerning patterns in political advertisements on Facebook, allowing for unique insights into the strategies employed in political messaging (See Figure 2).
 Techniques such as textual and sentiment analysis are employed.

 These prototypes point to the possibility of a broader ecosystem of similar deadline-friendly apps for newsrooms that could provide them with greater analytical power and higher-level insights.

+**This paper was presented at the 2019 Computation + Journalism conference at the University of Miami.**

 ### References